Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 We also extend the proposal to grid data to store and transfer the *P*- and *S*-wave velocity information to name only those.

-To facilitate the adoption of the proposed format, we introduce the μQuake (microQuake) library for easier manipulation of seismological objects. μQuake is an open source, Python API built upon Obspy.
-This library offers specialized functions for microseismic monitoring, including the provision for a Cartesian coordinate system as an alternative to geographic coordinates.
+In tandem with this proposal, we present the μQuake (microQuake) library.
+As an open-source Python API built on Obspy, μQuake provides a convenient

-The ultimate goal is to secure industry and supplier consensus on this format by the close of 2024.
+Our aspiration is to achieve industry and supplier consensus on this format by the end of 2024.

-Feedback is both encouraged and welcomed.
+Your feedback is essential and greatly appreciated.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTI2OTI1NzIzLDE4NDc4NjMzNDQsLTIwNj
+eyJoaXN0b3J5IjpbMTEzMzQwMzQ0NSwxODQ3ODYzMzQ0LC0yMD
-A1MTkxNDAsMTQ4MTQ2Nzg5MV19
+YwNTE5MTQwLDE0ODE0Njc4OTFdfQ==
 -->